VictorCoutinho86/microblog/README.md

 # MICROBLOG
 ### Making the tutorial of Miguel Grinberg [The Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)

+## Now, if you want to play with this project without any installation, click [here](microblog.cf)

+## Or, do the tutorial above to install e run in your machine:

 For use this project, open a command window, do a git clone of this project, than go to source of project and run:

-### Now, if you want to play with this project without any installation, click [here](microblog.cf)

 > pip install -r requirements.txt